Scalingo/documentation/src/_posts/databases/postgresql/2000-01-01-upgrading.md

 6. The application is restarted to ensure proper connexions.
 This shouldn't cause any additional downtime.

-When using a Business plan, minor-upgrades are achieved without any downtime, thanks to failover mechanism included.
+Minor-upgrades of Business plans are **usually achieved without any downtime**.
+Note that a few milliseconds downtime can still occur during the failover.

 ## Understanding the Major-Upgrade Process